Edward John Bolus: Clergyman

 Around 1926 Bolus left the Civil Service, trained as a priest at Wycliffe Hall, Oxford and in that year was ordained a deacon in the Church of England by the Bishop of London, being posted to St Matthew's, Bayswater.
 By 1930 he was priest to Pamber and Monk Sherborne (which were in the gift of The Queen's College and were merged in that year), and in 1931 he graduated as a Bachelor of Divinity from the college.
 In 1932, he became a non-resident member of the Royal Asiatic Society.
-He was an active amateur golfer during 1936-39, at least, and in the same period he was active in attending dinners and parties for groups such as the Oxford Society, his college, the Civil Service, and the Royal Asiatic Society.
+He was an active amateur golfer during 1936–39, at least, and in the same period he was active in attending dinners and parties for groups such as the Oxford Society, his college, the Civil Service, and the Royal Asiatic Society.

 He remained the resident curate at Pamber Heath into the 1940s.
 In 1943, he was posted from being rector of Monk Sherborne to being rector of Weyhill.
 In 1947, he became vicar of Horton-cum-Studley, in Oxfordshire, returning him to near his old college, and promptly formed a village cricket club, becoming its chairman.
-He held the post until his retirement in 1952, also chairing the Parish Council from 1950-52.
+He held the post until his retirement in 1952, also chairing the Parish Council from 1950 to 1952.

 On 2 May 1949, he married Vivien Helen MacDiarmid, widow of Hugh MacDiarmid.